gpac/gpac/README.md

 # Roadmap
 ## Ongoing tasks and bugs
-Please use [our github](https://github.com/gpac/gpac/issues) for feature requests and bug reports.
+Please use [github](https://github.com/gpac/gpac/issues) for feature requests and bug reports.
 When filing a request there, please tag it as feature-request.

 ## V0.9.0
 Remaining before release